snyk-community/sdr-bootstrap-prepack/README.md

 About what is metadata in Spring Data REST you may read in <a href="http://docs.spring.io/spring-data/rest/docs/current/reference/html/#metadata.alps" target="_blank">Reference Documentation</a> for ALPS.

-Our REST service instance has also a HAL browser which display information of ALPS and HATEOAS metadata.
+Our REST service instance has also a HAL browser which displays information of ALPS and HATEOAS metadata.
 You may check it by opening `http://localhost:8080/api/browser` address in browser.
 There you may find the names of all our entities, their collections, projections, custom search methods, etc.

 According to the ALPS we need to enter into our metadata structure the following values: